Why Boys Love Cars, Trucks and Trains -- and Sometimes Even a Pink Jeep

 According to a study in Current Biology and discussed in TIME, women may be biologically programmed to prefer the color pink.
 Neuroscientists at Newcastle University, who conducted the study, say their findings are grounded in evolutionary principles, dating back to hunter-gatherer days.

-As for my son, I can't explain his sudden and short lived attraction to the pink Barbie car.
-He is also a fan of the Disney movie Dumbo, and often watches the hallucinatory "Pink Elephants" scene over and over again.
-Maybe the pink jeep reminded him of a pink elephant?
+As for my son, I can't explain that attraction to the pink Jeep.
+He was also a fan of the Disney movie Dumbo, and often watched the hallucinatory "Pink Elephants" scene over and over again.
+Maybe the pink Jeep reminded him of a pink elephant?
 Who knows!